strawberrykoala/cutout/BUILD.md

 # Building Cutout

-Cutout still ships as **one self-contained HTML file** — that hasn't changed, and it's not going to.
+Cutout ships as **one self-contained HTML file**.
 No server, no install, no build step required to *use* it.
-What's changed is how that file gets made: instead of hand-editing one 3,000-line file, you edit smaller files under `src/`, and a build script glues them back into the single file you distribute.
+But that's not how it's made: instead of hand-editing one massive file, you edit smaller files under `src/`, and a build script glues them back into the single file you distribute.

 ## Layout